conda/conda/docs/source/user-guide/tasks/manage-python.rst

 Viewing a list of available Python versions
 ===========================================

-To list the versions of Python are that available to install:
+To list the versions of Python that are available to install, in your Terminal window or an Anaconda Prompt, run:

 .. code::